jschmidtnj/SpaceSuits/README.md

 9) `git commit -a "<message>"`
 10) `git push origin master`

 Notes: `git branch -av` lists the branches and the branch you are using

+### github pages update from master

+`git subtree push --prefix groundcontrol-frontend-app/dist/ origin gh-pages`